 – Amber Case, Cyborg Anthropologist

 Technology can often over-complicate simple activities and hinder our focus and attention.
-Amber Case spoke about the need for more unobtrusive “calm technology” to be incorporated into our daily lives and the products we purchase.
+Amber Case spoke about the need for more unobtrusive “calm technology”.
 She talked about its importance in combating the overabundance of technology we see growing in our lives.
-By 2020 we can expect there to be 50 billion devices online.
-With devices and connectivity on this massive scale, Amber explained the real need for calm technology which does not interrupt daily life but rather augments it, allowing us to focus more on the task and less on the tool.
-She goes on to say that the right amount of technology is the minimum amount needed to solve the problem, allowing us to spend more time being human and less time computing.
-As new technology emerges, brands and marketers should keep these ideas in mind and evaluate if the new technology can be woven in to the experience unobtrusively.
-If a new piece of technology hinders our customer’s attention or over-complicates tasks, it just adds to all of the competing noise out there.
+With devices and connectivity on this massive scale, Amber explained the real need for calm technology.
+Technology that augments our life, allowing us to focus more on the task and less on the tool.
+She goes on to say that the right amount of technology is the minimum amount needed to solve the problem.
+This allows us to spend more time being human and less time computing.
+Marketers should evaluate if new technology can be woven in to the experience unobtrusively.
+If new technology hinders our attention or over-complicates tasks, it just adds to all of the competing noise out there.

 HOW BRANDS CAN SUCCEED IN AN EVER-CHANGING TECHNOLOGY LANDSCAPE: